 If you recall Harry Partch's "One Footed Bride" and other measures of interval consonance, you'll see a big lump - the foot if you will - near the octave (2/1):

 The Bride's missing left foot (1/1) is actually where the Lost Chords reside.
 That is to say, the mind altering, fascinating, hypnotic chords of song and story are the extremely close intervals near 1/1.
 Anyone with a comb filter or chorus/flange effect could have told you that, but here's the thing: as the interference beats get slower, the more this timbral fusion passes from a perceived effect to a composition itself.
 Also, you need a really stable and pure bunch of sound sources, which my apps Droneo and Srutibox amply provide.

 Sir Arthur Sullivan - or rather Adelaide Anne Proctor - appropriately provides a clue in that the Lost Chord is played on an organ, which has the feature of rather stable tuning and lack of modulation - which means a pair of really closely tuned reeds or pipes could actually produce "Lost Chords".
 In fact, it's hard to imagine any meaningful practical microtonal research without the stability of reed and pipe organ "oscillators".
-Strings - except for Ellen Fullman's Long String Instrument - have too many unstabilizing influences!
+Strings, except for Ellen Fullman's Long String Instrument, have too many unstabilizing influences!

 Interesting effects happen when you set up high harmonics of a low note that beat really slowly.
-You can type in any numbers you like, the sliders have more constrained values.
+In this interface, you can type in any numbers you like, while the sliders are just for convenience and have a more constrained range of values.

 There are a few convenient presets for initializing and processing the harmonic content.

 ||Ratio calc helpers: num/den: / cents:|

 |Clear All||Clears all harmonics|

 |Keep Odd||Leaves odd harmonics|

 |Elgnairt||Like triangle, but backward|